Series "PSE" Part 2: "About Electrical Appliances"

 https://www.meti.go.jp/policy/consumer/seian/denan/file/06_guide/denan_guide_ver41.pdf

-In our next article, we will explain "about technical standards".
+Next time, we will explain "about the technical standards".